 Included is a comparison of methods across several variables such as affordability, flexibility, security and equity.
 The decision tree graphically complements the written guide.
 Thanks to Task Force members who contributed to this guide, and to guide reviewers.
 Would you like to review the final draft?
 Contact Kathy at firstname.lastname@example.org.

 Succession advisor desk reference: At a two-day professional training for farm succession advisors, over 60 participants shared their expertise this past May.
-The rich materials they prepared for the training are being transformed into a desk reference for attorneys and other farm service providers.
+The rich materials developed for the training form the core of a desk reference for attorneys and other farm service providers.
 Detailed enough for lawyers, and broad enough for the rest of us, this online compendium will be an essential part of any succession planning advisor’s library.
-Coming out this spring!

 New Online Forum: At last year’s professional cross-training for attorneys and other providers, many attendees asked for a forum for farm transfer providers to foster continued networking and mentoring of young lawyers.
 So, we are launching a Google Group!
 It will provide a forum for farm succession advisors to: